 Robert M. Levy, M.D., Ph.D.

-Neuromodulation: Technology at the Neural Interface is a peer-reviewed, bi-monthly publication that was launched in 1998 as the journal of the International Neuromodulation Society (INS) and its regional chapters.
+Neuromodulation: Technology at the Neural Interface is a peer-reviewed publication that was launched in 1998 as the journal of the International Neuromodulation Society (INS) and its regional chapters.
 Wiley-Blackwell is the publisher.
+The journal is currently published 8 times a year.
 We are also pleased to announce that Neuromodulation: Technology at the Neural Interface, has been indexed in MEDLINE by the National Library of Medicine.

-Non-members can access these articles by joining the INS or NANS, or by purchasing access via Wiley's Online Library.
+Non-members can access these articles by joining the INS or NANS, or one of the other regional chapters, or by purchasing access via Wiley's Online Library.

 The articles are available as full text HTML or PDF and can be cited as references by using their Digital Object Identifier (DOI) numbers.
 For more information on DOIs, please see http://www.doi.org/faq.html.